JeeWeetje/iot-workshop/UwpToIotHub.md

     ![alt tag](img/UwpToIotHub/ihe-devices.png)

 5. On the Data tab, Select your `Device ID` (like 'MachineCyclesUwp') and press `Monitor`
+6. in the UWP app, press `Send cycle updates` a couple of times
-6. This will result in the following messages when you send some Duty Cycle telemetry in your UWP app
+7. This will result in the following messages when you send some Duty Cycle telemetry in your UWP app

     ```
     Receiving events...